 In response to this critique, we had also reviewed the language we used to describe this variable.
-We did not identify any language that, to us, seemed to imply an inaccurate amount of experimental control was present, but we would be happy to make corrections if specific examples were cited.
-We do explicitly note in our manuscript that our approach is observational and that Study 1 emotion intensity is not experimentally manipulated (e.g., “It must be noted that we did not directly manipulate emotional intensity within this design…”, pg.
+We believe we used language that accurately describes the amount of experimental control.
+If there are specific examples, we would be happy to make those corrections.
+Notably, we describe our approach as observational and that Study 1 emotion intensity is not experimentally manipulated (e.g., “It must be noted that we did not directly manipulate emotional intensity within this design…”, pg.
 53).
 When describing both our hypotheses and model compositions, we are careful to avoid language that suggests causality or experimental control.
 For example, we use terms like ‘associated’ (“Study 1 tested whether the emotional intensity of negatively-valenced events was associated with the likelihood …”, pg.
 11) rather than terms like ‘causes’.
-We have also added a statement acknowledging that having access to standardized ratings would have been an excellent supplementary opportunity and reasons why we weren’t able to achieve that on page 53, though, we do still contend that using standardized ratings alone would not be in line with the larger goals of this project.
+We have also added a statement acknowledging that having access to standardized ratings would have been an excellent supplementary opportunity and reasons why we weren’t able to achieve that on page 53\.
 Lack of experimental control was a concern cited by previous reviewers (See our exchanges with Reviewers 3) and we had previously modified our manuscript to most accurately reflect our observational approach.
 There may still be some examples of inaccurate language, which again if noted, we would be happy to correct.

 “…and in this particular study context, it's very likely an outcome of regulation just as much as it's a predictor of regulation.”

 Our response: This is an important point and was not previously sufficiently discussed in our manuscript.
 We agree that we are unable to disentangle the extent to which our measured variable is a product of or precursor to emotion regulation in this design.
 While we obviously intended to target emotion as a precursor and chose language trying to capture it as such, there are reasons why post-regulation affective assessments may have been reported instead or may have biased reporting.
-We have updated our text on pages 28 and 53 to reflect this limitation.
+One recent study relevant to this concern, Specker et al., 2024, found that pre- and post-regulation intensity scores are highly correlated (r = 0.809, p < 0.001) such that differences between high and low intensity events were significantly dissociable even when measured after regulation (t(127) = -25.9, p < 0.001).
+Mixed interpretations of our question could potentially obfuscate a true effect, but such confusion would likely occur on the subject-level (i.e., different subjects may interpret the question differently, but the same subject would likely interpret the question the same every time they answer it).
+Notably, we use hierarchical modeling to account for such idiosyncratic effects, which hopefully alleviates some of this concern.
+Regardless, we have updated our text on pages 28 and 53 to reflect this limitation.
 We have also added the precise language used to capture self-report in the interest of transparency (pg.
 17).